 At Bathing Solutions, we’ve decided to find out exactly how accessible our cities’ loos really are.
-For that, we started by looking at the data surrounding accessible public bathrooms.
+For that, we started by looking at the data surrounding accessible public toilets.

 Here’s what we found…